popphp/docs/user_guide/views.rst

             <li><a href="http://www.popphp.org/">Pop PHP Framework</a></li>

-IF/ELSE also works within an array loop as well:
+An "if/else" statement also works within an array loop as well:

 .. code-block:: text